 Julie was “conned” into doing props for “The King & I”, back in 2003.
 She lost 3kgs through that production!
 Then, she was “conned” into being Stage Manager and realised she had found her niche.
 There are too many productions to list, but the highlights for her have been “The Crucible”, “The Unlikely Prospect of Happiness”, “Noises Off”, “The Mousetrap” & “The Great Pretenders.”
 She realised she had “graduated” when she did “Les Miserables” in 2008, where she was in charge of 146 cast & crew, oh and one explosives expert!
 She says “something went wrong in practically every show!
 But to the audience, it was flawless!”
 She came to Coolum Theatre Players in 2010 to do “Ma Baker’s Tonic” and was so impressed with the friendliness and acknowledgement of her often overlooked contribution to a production that she decided to stay!

 Sonia has always had a love of acting and began her acting career with Airmar Productions in 2000.
 She has done numerous full length and one-act plays with Coolum Theatre and performed in both “The Great Pretenders” and “The Great Pretenders – The Sequel”.
 Sonia has been involved with Coolum in all aspects, being a committee member, actor and FOH Manager.
 She has had a break from acting and the committee to raise her small family and now feels it is time to return.
-She has accepted a committee role this year and is looking forward to returning to the stage in 2015.
+She has accepted a committee role this year and is looking forward to returning to the stage.